 Any object in Skyvia can be deleted in several ways.
 You can use drag-n-drop to send selected objects directly to the Trash on the left.
 You can select an object in the object list and click the Delete to trash button on the toolbar on the right or you can go to the details page of certain object, connection, agent and click icon there.

 The bulk delete of objects is also available.
 You can select either all or only specific objects for deletion as shown on the screen above.
 Objects are removed from the object list, but they are not immediately deleted.
 For 2 weeks after their deletion they are available in Trash, and can be safely restored from there.
 Simply click the Trash link on the left, below the folders.
 This displays the list of recently deleted object.
 Here you can select objects and restore them.

 To restore object, select it and click the Restore from trash button on the toolbar.
 You can also delete an object completely, by selecting it and clicking the Delete from trash button.

 Skyvia allows you to view the activity of some objects, which have the Log functionality.
 These objects are integration packages, backups and endpoints.
 You can view their activity, i.e. package runs, backup snapshots, endpoint requests when clicking the Log tab on the toolbar of the object details page or quick action button.

 For endpoints, you can check all your data access and manipulation operations as well as view all users, their operations and from which IPs these operations are performed.
 You can select different time periods to display your endpoint requests and filter requests depending on their final result — failed, succeeded or all requests.

 User Profile contains Profile and Account tabs, which you can see when clicking the User icon in the top right corner of the Skyvia page.

-On the Account page, you can view, manage and upgrade your subscriptions, check used Skyvia resources, such as processed records, scheduled packages, etc., view and print out invoices, and manage account users.
+On the Account page, you can view, manage and upgrade your subscriptions, check used Skyvia resources, such as processed records, scheduled packages, etc., view and print out invoices, and manage account users if any invited.

 Skyvia Help Center